Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Experimental parameters

 \section{Experimental parameters}

+For both models of cat-state preparation, the regime $\gamma\gg G,U,\eta\gg\kappa$ is required to suppress excitations of remaining normal modes ($\gamma\gg G,U,\eta$, as discussed in Sec.~\ref{s:Zeno}) while at the same time reducing the effects of decoherence due to intrinsic single-photon loss ($U,\eta\gg\kappa$, as discussed in Sec.~\ref{s:Loss}).
 Strong Kerr nonlinearities can be effectively induced both in three-dimensional microwave cavities~\cite{kirchmair2013} and on-chip resonators~\cite{Wang2019}, via coupling to a Josephson junction, resulting in photon-photon interactions far exceeding the photon loss rate.
 The induced Kerr nonlinearity $U\sim100-1000\,{\rm kHz}$ can be larger than intrinsic loss rates $\kappa\sim10-100\,{\rm Hz}$ of state-of-the-art three-dimensional cavities \cite{reagor2013,reagor2016} by orders of magnitude, with feasible ratios $\kappa/U\sim10^{-5}-10^{-3}$.
 The stabilization of Schr\" odinger cat states in a single Kerr resonator using a parametric two-photon drive has been demonstrated in Ref.~\cite{grimm2020} reporting an amplitude $|\zeta|\sim1$, which corresponds to $G/U \sim 1$.
 In an array, the amplitude $|\zeta|\propto\sqrt{N}$ of the cat states increases with the number of Kerr resonators.
 Local two-photon loss can be realized in a similar three-dimensional cQED architecture \cite{mirrahimi2014} at rate $\eta\sim100\,{\rm kHz}$ \cite{leghtas2015} with a feasible ratio $\kappa/\eta=10^{-2}$ \cite{touzard2018}.
 It has been employed for the stabilization of a single-mode Schr\" odinger cat state with an amplitude $|\zeta|\sim1$ \cite{leghtas2015}.